Nalinc/impossible/index.md

 - Make Rs.
 1,00,000 in a month
 - Give Rs.
 1,00,000 away
 - Start a Business Incubator
+- Edit and publish a video all by myself
+    - Edit and publish a video AND make it viral

+### Adrenaline Rushes
+- Smoke Weed
+- Cycle 50km a day
+    - Cycle 100km a day
+- Be lost in a forest
+- Go scuba diving
+- Climb a Volcano
+- Fly a water jet

 ### Miscellaneous
 - Be an Extra in a movie